.

 Pray for those who persecute you

 When organizers of Manhattan's St. Patrick's Day parade excluded gay Irish groups from joining, St. Pat's for All began its annual parade in Queens which welcomes everyone.
 In 2000, Fr.
 Mychal marched with them in brown habit and sandals --not as a political statement, but in prayerful solidarity.
 Heckled by screaming protesters waving rosaries, Mychal smiled and blessed them.
 "He looked at them with compassion and affirmed them along the way," at one point speaking softly with some of them.
-Here's the St. Pat's for All website:

 .